altaiiiir/BackupCamera/README.md

 The Backup Camera is an iOS app that uses the camera and LiDAR sensors to detect obstacles while reversing.
 The app provides real-time distance measurements and alerts the user with beeps and visual cues when an object is detected within a threshold distance.

+Realistically, it wouldn't be feasible to use this as a backup camera for many reasons but this serves as a demo of the LiDAR capabilities and a PoC for a more advanced ADAS system.

 ## Features

 - Real-time distance measurement using camera and LiDAR data.